We taste tested five different kinds of vegan gummy candy to find our favorites. Here are our gelatin-free candy picks!

 We even sampled one brand that uses a mix of fiber and rice flour to achieve a gummy consistency that was shockingly spot-on.

 The list below is not a complete collection of all the vegan gummies you can buy.
-Instead, we wanted to choose an array of options that are easy to find at regular grocery stores.
-In fact, we shopped for everything in this episode, except for the 365 Gummies, at Target.
+Instead, we wanted to choose an array of options that are easy to find at stores like Kroger, Target, Whole Foods, and Sprouts.

 365 Vegan Gummy Bears or Stars